sant0s/play2-chart/index.md

 Play 2 Chart module
 ===================

-The [Play 2 Chart module](https://github.com/sant0s/play2-chart) allows for easy generation of chart images.
+The [Play 2 Chart module](https://github.com/sant0s/play2-chart) allows easy generation of chart images.
 The following chart types are supported:

 -   Bar
 -   Line
 -   Pie
 -   Ring

-The format of the images is PNG.
+The image format is PNG.

 This module makes use of the JFreeChart library.